Skip to main content

 • Use the --config option from the command line to override the default location of the configuration file.

-• This file is not created by default
+• This file isn’t created by default

 Options